 - 1 tsp vanilla extract

-- 1 tbsp Thai tea concentrate (made by steeping Thai tea leaves in hot water, cooled)
+- 1 tbsp Thai tea concentrate (steep Thai tea leaves in hot water, then cool)

 - Edible gold leaf flakes